canonical/spark-client-snap/docs/tutorial/t-setup.md

 # 2024-02-07 07:47:05 spark-tutorial
 ```

-With the access key, secret key and the endpoint properly configured, you should `spark-tutorial` bucket listed in the output.
+With the access key, secret key and the endpoint properly configured, you should see `spark-tutorial` bucket listed in the output.

 ## Set up Juju